 | DSC | 16.5 V | Too high — do not connect directly |

-Use a voltage meter to find the pair that delivers about 12 V DC.
-Mark them clearly.
+Use a voltage meter to find the pair that delivers the 12 V DC power and mark them clearly.

 3️⃣ Setting Up the 12 V Transformer